clockworkengineer/MainSpring/readme.md

          }

  This basically tells the server to pass any requests made using the URL "http://[localhost]/contacts" to what ever service is running on port 8000.
 This could be the contactscgi program which was be run using the command  spawn-fcgi -p 8000 contactscgi (spawn-fcgi may have to be installed in the environment that you are running on).
 This program can be set up on any webserver that has FastCGI support but it has been left as an exercise to the reader again to find how this can be achieved.
+In future I may come back to the program to add better error handling/reporting but given its not designed to used in the real world but as an exercise don't hold your breath.